pingooio/pingoo/docs/configuration.md

 # Configuration

 ## Configuration directory

 Pingoo uses the `/etc/pingoo` directory to load and store its configuration files.

-Pingoo needs **read and write** access to its configuration directory.
+Pingoo needs **read and write** permission to the configuration directory.

 ## Configuration File